-28.16 As per Section 441 of the Companies Act, 2013, Notwithstanding anything contained in the Code of Criminal Procedure, 1973, any offence punishable under the Companies Act, 2013 with fine only is compoundable either by(a) the National Company Law Tribunal; or (b) where the maximum amount of fine which may be imposed for such offence does not exceed twenty-five lakh rupees, by the Regional Director or any officer authorised by the Central Government, Other offences punishable with imprisonment or fine or both are compoundable only by the special Court.
+28.16 As per Section 441 of the Act, any offence punishable under the Act with fine only is compoundable by the Tribunal.
+Other offences punishable with imprisonment or fine or both are compoundable only by the special court.
 Previously, in the Companies Act, 1956, offences punishable with fine as well as offences punishable with imprisonment or fine or both were compoundable by the Tribunal.
 The compounding provision was inserted by the Companies Amendment Act, 1988 on the recommendation of the Sachar Committee, as it was felt that leniency is required in the administration of the provisions of the Act particularly penal provisions because a large number of defaults are of technical nature and arise out of ignorance on account of bewildering complexity of the provisions.
 The Committee observed that as per the scheme of the Act, most of the offences which are punishable with fine or imprisonment or both are technical / procedural in nature, and thus, for the leniency and ease in administration of the Act, the old provisions relating to compounding may be re-instated.
 Therefore, under sub-Section (1), the Tribunal should have the power to compound offences punishable with fine as well as offences punishable with imprisonment or fine or both.